 3. Do Regular PR Work

-This is like reiterating the previous two tips, but just try to not forget that in order to stay ahead, you need to be visible.
+This is like reiterating the previous two tips, but try not to forget also that in order to stay ahead, you need to be visible.

 - Guest blogging

 - Networking opportunities